Dewb/monome-rack/README.md

 * [white whale](https://monome.org/docs/whitewhale/), a probabilistic step sequencer
 * [meadowphysics](https://monome.org/docs/meadowphysics/), an event sequencer for polyrhythms and rule-based evolving patterns
 * [earthsea](https://monome.org/docs/earthsea/), a live keyboard that can sequence melodies and recall CV with shape memory gestures
-* Support for [monome grid](https://monome.org/docs/grid/) and [monome arc](https://monome.org/docs/arc/) hardware controllers, both current editions and older models, plus virtual versions of the controllers within VCV Rack, in 64, 128, and 256-key flavors.
+* Support for [monome grid](https://monome.org/docs/grid/) and [monome arc](https://monome.org/docs/arc/) hardware controllers, both current editions and older models, plus virtual versions of the grid controller within VCV Rack, in 64, 128, and 256-key flavors.

 All of the modules can connect to either a virtual grid or a real hardware grid controller. ([Serialosc](https://monome.org/docs/setup/) is required to use real hardware, but no drivers are required for the virtual grids.)